-For Part Two in our wildlife ecology series, we talked with Alexandra Israel, a Master’s student at York University.
+For Part Two in our wildlife ecology series, we talked with Alexandra Israel, a Master’s student at York University about wood thrushes.
 As a field biologist, Alex works in Canada researching species like the Wood Thrush and the worrying decline of songbird populations.

 Listen in to hear about her experience with field work, as well as issues such as nest predation and bird parasites that hurt songbird populations.
 Learn about small things people can also do to help songbird populations.
 These include keeping domestic cats indoors and using stickers to deter bird from flying into windows.
 We also talk about forest fragmentation.
 This is the process by which urbanization breaks up forests with human spaces, detrimental to songbirds and other animals.